btfranklin/CleverBird/README.md

 - `numberOfCompletionsToCreate`: The number of completions to create.
 - `stop`: An array of strings.
 The model will stop generating when it encounters any of these strings.
 - `maxTokens`: The maximum number of tokens to generate.
-- `presencePenalty`: A penalty for using new tokens.
+- `presencePenalty`: A penalty for using tokens that have already been used.
 - `frequencyPenalty`: A penalty for using frequent tokens.
 - `user`: The user ID associated with the chat.